Meiyan88/A_Docker_Example/README.md

 # Step4
-Finally, all you have to do is package your Docker image using the following command line and give us a download link:
+Finally, all you have to do is package your Docker Image using the following command line and give us a download link:
 ```
 docker save -o  teamname.tar.gz teamname
 ```